alex-harris/Foobar/README.md

 Prompt: [Bomb, Baby!](Questions/3.1_Bomb_Baby.txt)

 I eventually realized here that my one failing case must have been caused by a timeout issue.
 Since the problem states that the input values can go up to 10^50, I needed to find a way to account for such large numbers.
-Reccursion seemed to be the way to go instead of a while loop.
+Recursion seemed to be the way to go instead of a while loop.
 Using greatest common denominator to quickly identify the impossible cases also saves a lot of time.
 So, my first solution technically works...eventually.

 Small number solution: [bomb_baby.py](Code/bomb_baby.py) ; Better solution: [bomb_baby2.py](Code/bomb_baby2.py)